 Dead plants can be dug back into the soil

 After an hour of digging over the patch the area is good to grow!
-The dead plants and leaves left on the surface can be reworked back into the soil but the living perennial weeds including Dock and Creeping Buttercup need to be removed.
-I put mine in a bucket and they can either be taken to an industrial composter that uses heat, or you can throw them away in the rubbish.
+The dead plants and leaves left on the surface can be reworked back into the soil.
+However, the living perennial weeds including Dock and Creeping Buttercup need to be manually removed.
+I take mine to the city’s green waste bin and sometimes just bin them.

 Dock is my particular garden foe and I’ve gotten to know this plant well over the years.
 The smallest piece of its root can sprout a new plant and in an ordinary compost pile they continue to grow.
 Be careful of where you dispose of it.
 Throw it to the side of your garden and it will set seed and recolonize your garden in no time.